svadivazhagu/covid19/README.md

 navigation, with data visualizations being provided alongside.

 ## TODO
+   - organize the data to be ready for the choropleth map
+   - write the choropleth map

+## Changelog
 - Update DbHandler.py with the rest of the NYT data
-   - Create API in flask
-   - Figure out what graphs I want to use
+- Added support for cleaning the data
+    - removing the 'Unknown' counties that had no fips/name
+        - `select fips, county, cases, deaths from counties where county != 'Unknown';
+`